Our House

 Clothes moth (probably the webbing clothes moth) approximately 1/2" long.
 Notice fringe of hairs at ends of wings and reddish-golden hairs on head.

-Clothes moth larvae are especially damaging to fabric that has been stained or soiled.
-Food stains and sweat are especially attractive.
+Clothes moth larvae are especially damaging to fabric that has been stained or soiled; food stains, sweat and urine are especially attractive.
 In fact, there is evidence that clothes moth larvae will not develop on clean fabric because it lacks certain necessary nutrients.
-Therefore, always launder or dry clean clothes before putting them into longterm storage.
+Therefore, always launder or dry clean clothes before putting them into long-term storage.

-Only use air-tight storage boxes or bags for longterm storage and store only clean clothes.
-Infested closets and drawers should be emptied and thoroughly cleaned.
+Only use air-tight storage boxes or bags for long-term storage and store only clean clothes.
+This alone will prevent most infestations.
+Infested closets and drawers should be emptied and thoroughly cleaned with a mild household cleaner.
 There is no need to treat indoor spaces with insecticide.

 clothes moth larva